-Among the new sales stars, this Decathlon electric bike combines several advantages: high or low step-through design, mid-drive motor, maximum of the authorized power (250 W) and a battery of 36 V for 50 to 70 km of autonomy.
+Among the new sales stars, this Decathlon electric bike combines several advantages: high or low step-through design, a mid-drive motor, maximum of the authorized power (250 W) and a battery of 36 V for 50 to 70 km of autonomy.

 What we also liked: the “Walk” mode allows you to walk beside the e-bike without pushing it and feeling its weight.